 Kitsap Practical Shooters

 Practical shooting has been a long time activity at KRRC.
 Currently, we are sanctioned by the United States Practical Shooting Association, or "USPSA", sometimes referred to as IPSC, (pronounced ip-sik).
 IPSC is the International Practical Shooting Confederation, an international organization of approximately 50 member nations and of which USPSA is the United States chapter.
-We have regular pistol matches on the first Saturday of each month and a few "3 Gun" or "Multi-Gun" matches scattered through the summer months.
-Email Michael Snyder, USPSA Discipline Chairman, at firstname.lastname@example.org for further details.
-Check out some videos of some recent matches!
+We have regular pistol matches on the first Saturday of each month and an occassional "3 Gun" or "Multi-Gun" matches.
+Email us at email@example.com for further details.

 Stage/Match Development Tools